 A handscroll painting in nine scenes (originally 12), the Admonitions Scroll depicts the Nüshi zhen 女史箴 ('Admonitions of the Instructress to the Court Ladies'), a poetic text composed by writer, poet and politician, Zhang Hua (c.
 AD 232–300).
 The scroll also carries inscriptions by later collectors including the Qianlong emperor.

-Also on display will be Zou Yigui's (1686–1766) Pine, Bamboo, Rock and Spring that was once mounted with the Admonitions Scroll, as well as Wen Zhengming's (1470–1559) Wintry Trees and a 14th-century painting Reading in the Reflection of the Snow, signed Sheng Mou (active c.
+Also on display was Zou Yigui's (1686–1766) Pine, Bamboo, Rock and Spring that was once mounted with the Admonitions Scroll, as well as Wen Zhengming's (1470–1559) Wintry Trees and a 14th-century painting Reading in the Reflection of the Snow, signed Sheng Mou (active c.
 1310–1360), recently conserved by the British Museum's Hirayama Studio.